-Diaper rash or diaper dermatitis occurs when the baby's delicate skin gets in contact with urine or with a combination of urine and feces for long periods.
+Diaper rash also called diaper dermatitis occurs when the baby's delicate skin gets in contact with urine or with a combination of urine and feces for long periods of time.

-The urea content in the urine is converted to ammonium hydroxide which causes pH level to rise.
+The urea content in the urine, when converted to ammonium hydroxide, causes the pH level to rise.

-When the pH level becomes basic, the enzymes released from the pancreas or from the intestines such as lipases or ureases are activated making them more irritating and harmful to the skin.
+When the pH level becomes basic, the enzymes released from the pancreas or from the intestines such as lipases or urease are activated making them more irritating and harmful to the skin.

 You can protect your baby from diaper rash by:

 - making sure that the diaper area is kept dry at all times

 - washing the diaper area with soap and water before changing into fresh diapers

 - avoiding the use of plastic diapers that can irritate baby's skin

 - washing diapers thoroughly and sterilizing them to kill bacteria and germs